-This paper plate craft doesn’t require as much paint or materials, since it is the apple core.
+This paper plate craft doesn’t require as much paint or materials since it is the apple core.
 Hone scissors skills by cutting “bites” into the apple.
 A few drawn on seeds give it an extra little bit of fun personality.

 Practice sensory with this textured paper plate apple.
 You’ll need red and green paint, cinnamon to create a gritty texture, card stock, and brown construction paper.
-It is complimented with a green handprint as a leaf!
+It is complemented with a green handprint as a leaf!

 Create sweet-smelling green apple play dough with this simple recipe, that only requires 2 ingredients, plus optional green food coloring.